Frequently Asked Questions

+Results will not affect funding.
 The legislation requires that Agency-wide, at least 50% of USAID funding for microenterprise activities reaches the very poor as defined in the legislation.
 While the results from individual partner organizations will contribute to this statistic, the objective is to get a global figure for USAID's overall funding and not to influence the funding of individual partner organizations.
-It is expected that this portfolio will include organizations with a range of client poverty levels.
+It is expected that this portfolio will include organizations with a range of beneficiary poverty levels.

 Will USAID country missions be responsible for ensuring that 50 percent of the program clients in their countries are very poor?